 Then, lift them out of the water, one at a time, and give them a gentle scrubbing under the faucet.
 Be sure to discard any clam that has a broken shell, or is opened.

 Another obvious key component to really yummy baked clams are the bread crumbs on top.
 I love packing them with flavor boosters such as garlic, Parmesan cheese and oregano.
 Just so good.

 Man, oh man, this is one appetizer that people just love.
 You can easily make the bread crumbs up to several days in advance, then assembling these babies and quickly baking them makes them a snap to serve.

-And just wait until you hear the rave reviews!
+And when you make these baked clams, just wait until you hear the rave reviews!
 The Loon absolutely flips for these, and so do I!